SHUR1K-N/WiFi-Mangoapple-Resources/README.md

 # Troubleshooting
 ## "Status:Monitor interface won't start!
 Try to run airmon-ng..." error message
 You're most likely using a Wi-Fi adapter with an _unsupported_ chipset.
-It's just a catch-all error message, and playing around with airmon-ng will not fix this.
-You'll need an adapter with a [supported chipset]().
+It's just a catch-all error message.
+Playing around with airmon-ng will not fix this.
+You'll need an adapter with a [supported chipset](https://github.com/SHUR1K-N/wifi-mangoapple-resources#chipsets).

 ## Can't connect to open AP
 1. ″Filters″ page in the web UI